-Dunquin or Dún Chaoin (meaning Caon’s Fort or Stronghold) is a traditionally Irish speaking Gaeltacht village on the most south westerly tip of the Dingle Peninsula.
+Dunquin, Dún Chaoin ( Caon’s Fort or Stronghold) is an Irish speaking Gaeltacht village on the most south west tip of the Dingle Peninsula.

-This village has one pub- Krugers, the most south westerly pub in Europe which is packed full of character and local characters!
+This village has one pub, Krugers, the most westerly pub in Europe and is packed full of character and local characters.
 It has a beautiful small church, a primary school, a pottery/café (the chocolate cake is divine!) and an interpretive centre for the Blasket Island.

-Mount Eagle (Sliabh an Iolair) meaning mountain of the Eagles is the final up-thrust of the Dingle Peninsula, its seaward flanks descending steeply to Slea Head and Dunmore Head (the most westerly point of the Irish mainland), but the islands of the Great Blasket, Inishnabro and Inishvickillane are the partly submerged continuation of the same mountain range.
+Mount Eagle (Sliabh an Iolair) meaning mountain of the Eagles is the final up-thrust of the Dingle Peninsula, its seaward flanks descending steeply to Slea Head and Dunmore Head, but the islands of the Great Blasket, Inishnabro and Inishvickillane are the partly submerged continuation of the same mountain range.
 Mount Eagle Lough nestles high in a hollow on the eastern flank.

-There is much to see and do in this beautiful place, a must see is one of the most well known postcard scenes in the world – the harbour which is etched into the side of the cliff from which ferrys still operate and from which farmers bring their sheep to and from the islands to graze.
+There is much to see and do in this beautiful place, it is one of the most well known postcard scenes in the world, the harbour which is etched into the side of the cliff from which ferrys still operate and from which farmers bring their sheep to and from the islands to graze.

-You must also visit Coumeenole Beach, which featured in the film Ryan’s Daughter and has oodles of character and charm, a favourite with locals and visitors alike.
+You must also visit Coumeenole Beach, which featured in the film Ryan’s Daughter and has oodles of character and charm.

 Muiris ‘Kruger’ Kavanagh was born in Dunquin, Co Kerry, in 1894.
 He showed off his spirited individuality at primary school and got his nickname for his support for Paulus Kruger and the Boers in the Boer war.
-He emigrated to America when he was 19 and after getting a basic education he worked at various jobs from bodyguard and nurse, to PR man for a New York City theatre.
+He emigrated to America when he was 19 and after getting a basic education he worked at various jobs from bodyguard and nurse, to PR man for a New York City theater.
 He became familiar with many top actors and producers.
 But at the age of 26 he left it all behind to return to Dunquin.
-He opened a guesthouse and pub which was to become one of the most famous in Ireland.
-Set on the remote Atlantic coast of the south west of Ireland, it became the haunt of many celebrities, attracted by Kruger’s own relaxed and colourful personality.
+He opened a guesthouse and pub and was to become one of the most famous in Ireland.
+Set on the remote Atlantic coast, it became the haunt of many celebrities, attracted by Kruger’s own relaxed and colourful personality.
 Robert Mitchum and Sarah Miles were regulars there while filming Ryan´s Daughter.
 Writer Brendan Behan was also a friend.
 Kruger’s pub is still in business and a popular traditional music venue.
 Kruger Kavanagh died in 1971.
-A remarkable collection of stills including some famous faces are available for perusal on the walls of the pub.
+A remarkable collection of stills including some famous faces are on the walls of the pub.

-After you have driven, walked or cycled around Slea Head why not stop and take a moment in the Dunquin Pottery/Café?!
-They sell their own, hand thrown stoneware pottery glazed with irish limestone, and have an extensive range of irish language and irish interest books.
+After you have driven, walked or cycled around Slea Head stop and take a moment in the Dunquin Pottery/Café.
+They sell their own hand thrown stoneware pottery glazed with irish limestone, and have an extensive range of irish language and irish interest books.